 could indicate sleep deprivation • genetics • lack in nutrients

-- SKIN RITUAL Mist your skin well with Bohemian Ruby Balancing Toning Mist to gently hydrate and moisturize the skin.
-Follow by applying a pump of Champagne Serum and evenly distribute between both ring fingers and follow with a gentle lymphatic eye massage.
+- SKIN RITUAL: Mist your skin well with Bohemian Ruby Balancing Toning Mist to gently hydrate and moisturize the skin.
+Follow by applying a pump of Happy Hour Serum and evenly distribute between both ring fingers and follow with a gentle lymphatic eye massage.
 Place your ring fingertips on your temples and gently glide them under your eye, around the inner crease of your eye and up and around your eye brow area.
 Continue for 2-3 minutes.
 Follow by gently pressing our Bless Beauty Balm into the area around the eye area to help nourish and soothe.

 could indicate emotional and blood pressure issues

 If the nose appears red, this could indicate elevated blood pressure or poor circulation.
 Air pollution may also be affecting your body’s cardiovascular functioning.
 If you find you are breaking out on the tip of your nose, it also may be time for some extra TLC, because this can often point to sadness or heartache.
 Big hug time!